MLB World Series 2018 Odds: Boston Red Sox Odds To Win Title After J.D. Martinez Signing

 - Minnesota Twins +3300

 As seen above, a few other teams that made moves in the offseason are ranking pretty well.
-The Los Angeles Angels managed to acquire Japanese phenomenon Shohei Otani and as Odds Shark mentioned, it cut their odds in half.
+The Los Angeles Angels managed to acquire Japanese phenomenon Shohei Otani, and as Odds Shark mentioned, it cut their odds in half.
 They’re now in the top 10 as a viable contender.
 Another team that landed one of the coveted free agents this offseason was the Chicago Cubs.
 They added ace Yu Darvish to their rotation and have the fourth-best odds overall.

 .@JDMartinez14 is shipping up to Boston.